 Who is involved?

 The HawaiiPay project team is comprised of state resources working closely together with consultants from CherryRoad Technologies and Pacxa.
-The new payroll system will cover over 75,000 employees statewide from all branches of Hawaii state government: Executive (including the Department of Education, University of Hawaii, and Hawaii Health Systems Corporation), Judiciary and Legislative, as well as the Office of Hawaiian Affairs.
+The new payroll system will cover about 63,000 employees statewide from all branches of Hawaii state government: Executive (including the Department of Education, University of Hawaii, and Hawaii Health Systems Corporation), Judiciary and Legislative, as well as the Office of Hawaiian Affairs.

 Who is leading this project?